 11. For I-zoned sites located outside the urban growth area designated by the King County Comprehensive Plan, uses shown as a conditional use in the table of K.C.C.
 21A.08.080.A. shall be prohibited, and all other uses shall be subject to the provisions for rural industrial uses as set forth in K.C.C. chapter 21A.12.

-12.a. ((Limited to wineries, SIC Industry No. 2082-Malt Beverages and SIC Industry No. 2085-Distilled and Blended Liquors
+12.a. ((Limited to wineries, SIC Industry No. 2082-Malt Beverages and SIC Industry No. 2085-Distilled and Blended Liquors)) In the A zone, only allowed on sites where the primary use is SIC Industry Group No. 01-Growing and Harvesting Crops or No. 02-Raising Livestock and Small Animals;

-b.(((1) Except as provided in subsection B.12.b.(2) of this section, t))The aggregated floor area of structures and areas for ((wineries, breweries and distilleries and any accessory)) winery, brewery, distillery facility uses shall not exceed a total of eight thousand square feet((.)), except that ((T))the floor area may be increased by up to an additional eight thousand square feet of underground storage that is constructed completely below natural grade, not including required exits and access points, if the underground storage is at least one foot below the surface and is not visible above ground.
-Decks that are not occupied and not open to the public are excluded from the calculation for maximum aggregated floor area; ((and
+b.(((1) Except as provided in subsection B.12.b.(2) of this section, t))The aggregated floor area of structures and areas for ((wineries, breweries and distilleries and any accessory)) winery, brewery, distillery facility uses shall not exceed a total of eight thousand square feet. ((The floor area may be increased by up to an additional eight thousand square feet of underground storage that is constructed completely below natural grade, not including required exits and access points, if the underground storage is at least one foot below the surface and is not visible above ground)) Decks that are not occupied and not open to the public are excluded from the calculation for maximum aggregated floor area; ((and

 (2) On Vashon-Maury Island, the total floor area of structures for wineries, breweries and distilleries and any accessory uses may not exceed six thousand square feet, including underground storage;))

-((c. )) b.
+c.
 Only allowed on lots of at least four and one-half acres.
-If the aggregated floor area of structures for winery, brewery, distillery uses exceeds six thousand square feet, including underground storage, the minimum site area shall be ten acres;
+If the aggregated floor area of structures for winery, brewery, distillery uses exceeds six thousand square feet, the minimum site area shall be ten acres;

-c.
-Wineries, breweries and distilleries shall comply with Washington state Department of Ecology and King County board of health regulations for water usage and wastewater disposal, and must connect to an existing Group A water system or an existing Group B water system if a Group A water system is not available ((.
+d.
+Wineries, breweries and distilleries shall comply with Washington state Department of Ecology and King County board of health regulations for water usage and wastewater disposal((.
 Wineries, breweries and distilleries using water from exempt wells shall install a water meter;

 d.
 Off-street parking is limited to one hundred and fifty percent of the minimum requirement for wineries, breweries or distilleries specified in K.C.C.
-21A.18.030;
+21A.18.030)), and must connect to an existing Group A water system.
+The definitions and limits of Group A water systems are described in K.C.C.
+13.24.007, and provision of water service is described in K.C.C.
+13.24.138, 13.24.140 and 13.24.142;

-e.)) d.
-Structures and parking areas ((used for processing)) for winery, brewery distillery facility uses shall be set back a minimum distance of seventy-five feet from interior property lines ((adjacent to)) adjoining rural area and residential zones, unless ((the processing is)) located in a building designated as historic resource under K.C.C. chapter 20.62.
-As part of the review of the conditional use permit, the setback may be reduced to twenty-five feet if there is sufficient screening between the proposed use and adjacent rural area and residential zones;
+e.
+Structures and parking areas ((used for processing)) for winery, brewery distillery facility uses shall ((be set back)) maintain a minimum distance of seventy-five feet from interior property lines ((adjacent to)) adjoining rural area and residential zones, unless ((the processing is)) located in a building designated as historic resource under K.C.C. chapter 20.62;

 f. ((The minimum site area is four and one-half acres.
 If the total floor area of structures for wineries, breweries and distilleries and any accessory uses exceed six thousand square feet, including underground storage: